 Whether you're completing your degree or just getting started, you may be eligible for college credit based on previous work or life experience - saving you time and money.
 There are lots of credit pathways to choose from.
 Once you've been admitted to the University (campus or online) and have chosen your major, you can explore which pathway is right for you.

 Did you know that you can also earn college credit by testing out of college courses?
 Explore this pathway as well as the options below to see all the ways you can earn college credit.

 You can earn college credit through industry-recognized certifications or professional licenses you've earned, or other workplace trainings that have been reviewed and approved by SNHU faculty, qualified subject matter experts, or a recognized credit recommendation service (ACE & NCCRS).

 Students must submit evidence of successful completion though official transcripts from a regionally accredited institution, official ACE credit transcript, official examination score reports, evidence of a current industry-recognized certification, or registry in an official licensure database.

 *All current ACE and NCCRS credit recommendations are eligible for credit evaluation at Southern New Hampshire University.
 If you don't see your course on this list, contact us to learn more.

-If you have completed a basic law enforcement academy training, with a minimum of 400 hours of instruction, you may receive up to 12 credits toward the following courses, regardless of your major:
+If you have completed a basic police, corrections, or probation & parole academy training, with a minimum of 400 hours of instruction, you may receive up to 12 credits toward the following courses, regardless of your major: